The Legacy of AJ Birkbeck, PFAS Leader

 It only took a call to Wolverine's lawyer and Rockford's city manager for Birkbeck to be all in on the fight to hold Wolverine accountable for its likely pollution, Lynn said.
 They dismissed him and the concerned residents.

-“When he sees citizens being bullied, it makes him want to defend them,” Lynn said.
+“When he saw citizens being bullied, it made him want to defend them,” Lynn said.